Vorticode/LiteElement/readme.md

 ### static getValues(el:HTMLElement) : object

 Find all elements with a name attribute within `el` and return them as an object that maps those names to their value properties.
 This is useful for getting all form field names and values.
 The Inventory List example above shows its use.

+### static setValues(el:HTMLElement, values:object)

+Find all elements with a name attribute within `el` that match a name key in the values object, and set their value to that value.